 When it comes to car seats, the most important factor to consider is your child’s weight and height.
 The American Academy of Pediatrics recommends that children remain in a rear-facing car seat until they reach the maximum weight or height limit for their particular model.
 Once they exceed either of these limits, it is time to move them into a forward- facing car seat with a five-point harness system.

 Generally speaking, this happens around age 4 but can vary depending on your child’s size and growth rate.
-After outgrowing the forward-facing car seat with the five point harness system, you should move your child into a booster seat which helps position them for proper safety belt fit once they are old enough for an adult lap/shoulder belt combination.
+After outgrowing the forward-facing car seat with the five point harness system, you should move your child into a booster seat.
+This helps position them for proper safety belt fit once they are old enough for an adult lap/shoulder belt combination.

 Are Forward Facing Car Seats Legal in NC?